Apr 17 2015

 Many of us agonize over decision making.
 We get worried about making the “wrong” choice at a fork in the road.
 Now that we know there’s a whole team of us exploring all the parallel choices, we can give ourselves a break, while still paying attention to our intuition or hunches.

 - We shouldn’t worry about making a “mistake.”
-We’re meant to learn by trial and error.
+We’re meant to learn by trial and error, which is part of the game.
+That’s how we learn.

 - Richard Rudd said there are no mistakes.
 There are just “lines of discovery” that we learn from.
 Then we pick up and carry on cheerfully, because we won’t need to repeat them.